hypergate-com/hypergate-sdk/README.md

 # Hypergate integration SDK

+This SDK allows you to enable any Android application to easily support Kerberos based SSO using any Android Kerberos Authenticator such as the [Hypergate Authenticator](https://hypergate.com).

 ## Getting Started

 Hypergate is an official jcenter Android dependency.
 You can include it in your project by simply